Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Technique Overview

-\paragraph{Step 2: Small perturbation.} The next step is to show that if all weight matrices undergo a small perturbation from initialization (in terms of spectral norm), then the corresponding Jacobian matrix has not changed too much.
-As long as the perturbation is small enough, it is possible to show that the change of the $h$ vector (in terms of $\ell_2$ norm) and the consecutive product (in terms of spectral norm) is also small.
-Finally, we use the concentration property of Rademacher random variables and Gaussian random variables to conclude that the change of Jacobian has a relatively small spectral norm and Frobenious norm.
+\paragraph*{Small Perturbation.} The next step is to show that if all weight matrices undergo a small perturbation from initialization (in terms of the spectral norm), then the corresponding Jacobian matrix has not changed too much.
+As long as the perturbation is small enough, it is possible to show that the change of the $h$ vector (in terms of $\ell_2$ norm) and the consecutive product (in terms of the spectral norm) is also small.
+Finally, we use the concentration property of Rademacher random variables and truncated Gaussian random variables to conclude that the change of the Jacobian has a relatively small spectral norm and Frobenius norm.

+For learning the NTK of two-layer over-parametrized networks~\cite{dzps19}, the above argument is rather straightforward.
+However, this is no longer the case for the NTK of multi-layer networks.
+Our strategy is to focus on the training of the last layer, a common approach for transfer learning and spurious correlations~\cite{kiw22}, and our analysis can be viewed as a theoretical explanation of last-layer training.

-\paragraph{Step 3: Connect everything via a double induction.} Put things together, we use a double induction argument, where we assume the perturbation of weight matrix is small and the gap between $f_t$ and $y$ is at most $1/3$ of the gap between $f_{t-1}$ and $y$.
-By carefully bounding various terms and exploiting the fact the Jacobian matrix \emph{always} has a relative small spectral norm ($\wt O(\sqrt{n})$), we first show that the weights are not moving too far from the initialization, then use this fact to derive a final convergence bound for $\|f_t-y\|_2$.
+\paragraph*{Connect Everything via a Double Induction.} We use a double induction argument, where we assume the perturbation of the weight matrix is small and the gap between $f_t$ and $y$ is at most $1/3$ of the gap between $f_{t-1}$ and $y$.
+By carefully bounding various terms and exploiting the fact that the Jacobian matrix \emph{always} has a relatively small spectral norm of $\wt O(\sqrt{n})$, we first show that the weights are not moving too far from the initialization, then use this fact to derive a final convergence bound for $\|f_t-y\|_2$.